grvcoelho/tms.fish/README.md

 # Clone the repo if it doesn't exist, then open a tmux session for it
 $ tms username/repo

+# Navigate to a specific directory and create/switch to a tmux session
+$ tms ~/path/to/directory

+# Fuzzy search for a repository (just like z or fzf)
+$ tms partial_repo_name
 ```

 ## Other Work